phihag/bup/div/URLS.md

 Initial UI
 ==========

-These can be combined with any other options (but not each other).
+These can be combined with any other options (but not each other), as in #bldemo&display .

 settings       Show settings UI display        Start in display mode